-Emma Collins, Population Health and Well-Being Consulting Analyst
+Emma Collins, Population Health and Well-Being Consultant

-Emma is a Consulting Analyst with Brown & Brown, specializing in Population Health & Well-Being.
+Emma is a Consultant, specializing in Population Health & Well-Being.
 In her role, Emma assists with the implementation, delivery, assessment and analysis of clients' well-being programs.
-She earned a B.S. in Health Policy & Management and minors in Community Health and Finance from Providence College.
+She earned a BS in Health Policy & Management and minors in Community Health and Finance from Providence College.